Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina notes that the concert commenced at 3pm.
+Notes: Satina noted that the concert commenced at 3pm.
+The attached reviews indicate that the work by Bach comprised two movements each from Bach's Second and Third Orchestra Suites.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 21 1910